NetID Account Compromised - Responded to a Phishing Scam

 If your account was disabled due to accidentally responding to a phishing scam, you must watch either of the following videos on phishing:

 Help Desk hosted video:

-Once you have watched the video, please contact the DoIT Help Desk at (608) 264-HELP.
+Once you have watched the video, please contact the DoIT Help Desk at (608) 264-HELP and select Option 1.
 One of our senior agents will review your account to check for malicious activity, re-activate your NetID Services, and reset your password.
 After they have enabled your account, you can go to https://mynetid.wisc.edu/modify to set a new password.